Quole0812/SpotifyProject/README.md

 ---

 ## Conclusions from Data Visualization and Analysis
-The `project_dss.ipynb` file serves as the SQLite database and visualization:
+The `project_data_science_systems.ipynb` file serves as the SQLite database and visualization:

 1. **Basic Analysis:**
    You can see the first 5 rows of the dataset, we can see that the first 5 rows were mostly not Grammy winners.
 You can see the number of songs by category and here we can see that most of the songs were Record of the Year.
 You can see the average popularity by category.
 Here we can see that Best Pop Duo/Group Performance was the most popular.